pauldotyu/awesome-aks/2024-12-03-kubecon-llmops/README.md

 done
 ```

+## Verifying the Tuning Pipeline

+With the gradual import of product data, the product count will increase and the Prometheus rule will trigger and event which is sent to Azure Event Hub and eventually consumed by the Argo Event sensor.

-Follow the logs of the sensor pod.
+To confirm the sensor is triggered, check the logs of the sensor pod.

 ```bash
 SENSOR_POD_NAME=$(kubectl get po -n pets -l owner-name=tuning-sensor -ojsonpath='{.items[0].metadata.name}')